 Shou Sugi Ban Wood (Yakisugi)

 One of the most popular materials in use for custom storage today is shou sugi ban wood.
-Shou sugi ban wood, is originally referred to as Yakisugi, and Western culture started calling it shou sugi ban due to poor tranlation, is an ancient method of preserving wood that was developed in Japanese architecture.
-The technique involves charring the surface of wood with a hot flame, cooling it, removing any soot, and finishing the wood with oil.
+Shou sugi ban wood is originally referred to as Yakisugi, and Western culture started calling it shou sugi ban due to poor translation, is an ancient method of preserving wood that was developed in Japanese architecture.
+The technique involves charring the surface of the wood with a hot flame, cooling it, removing any soot, and finishing the wood with oil.
 The finished wood is not only durable and long-lasting, but it also creates a unique texture and ebony-like depth that adds dimension to your home.

 While many homeowners are gravitating toward Asian influences and Japandi styles that emphasize minimalism, others are inexorably drawn to the lavish elegance of French maximalism.
 As Vogue writer Elise Taylor clarifies, maximalism is not about having a lot of stuff; it’s about a generous use of colours, prints, and textures, as well as unabashedly surrounding yourself with physical objects you love and that renew cherished memories.

 Hallmarks of maximalism in the home include bold, dark, and moody wallpapers with expansive patterns; large art pieces displayed prominently; rich textures and materials draped over sofas or incorporated as curtains over windows; and highly ornate furniture.

 The movement can be traced all the way back to Paris in the 17th century, where French kings acted as patrons to artists as they exercised their craft in furniture making, tapestry weaving, various types of metalwork, small-scale sculptures, and more.
 The style of art that emerged during this time period was anything but minimalistic.
 Rich colours, lavish patterns, and overall opulence were the order of the day.